 Employ simple relocation strategies when lost.

-Use a compass to follow accurate bearings and to check the direction of footpaths or other linear features on both map and ground.
+Use a compass to follow accurate bearings and to check the direction of footpaths or other linear features on both the map and the ground.

-Demonstrate knowledge of the effects of fatigue and physical discomfort brought on by navigating in demanding countryside or extreme weather condition.
+Demonstrate knowledge of the effects of fatigue and physical discomfort by navigating in demanding countryside or extreme weather conditions.

-Demonstrate knowledge and application of the Countryside Code and current access legislation as for the Bronze level together with an appreciation of primary environmental factors in mixing 'man with nature' (e.g. footpath erosion and methods of dealing with it), and responsibilities towards other countryside interests like farming, forestry and conservation.
+Demonstrate knowledge and application of the Countryside Code and current access legislation for the Bronze level, together with an appreciation of primary environmental factors in mixing man with nature (e.g. footpath erosion and methods of dealing with it), and responsibilities towards other countryside interests like farming, forestry, and conservation.